aidtopia/twitchy_cat/README.md

 For the ROD LINK, skip this step.

 Note that the nose of the actuator swivels.
-Turn it now so that the head of the #6 screw faces the display side of the cat and the wink of the printed link faces the opposite direction.
+Turn it now so that the head of the #6 screw faces the display side of the cat and the wing of the printed link faces the opposite direction.

 With the actuator fully retracted, pull the hind legs forward.
-Rotate the printed link counterclockwise until you find the first spot on the spine where the printed link touches it.
+Rotate the printed link counterclockwise until you find the first spot on the spine where the free end printed is perpendicular to the spine.
 This should be just above the hip bone.
 Wrap the cable tie around the spine and secure it tightly around the narrow space between two vertebrae.

 ![Attaching the printed link to the spine](images/attaching_printed_link_to_spine.jpg "Attaching the printed link to the spine")